 Habitat: This species grows in full or partial sun in fertile soil.
 Excess moisture is detrimental.

 Names: The alternate common names of this rose can be confusing especially when found with the name "Prairie Rose" - which can cause confusion with Rosa arkansana which is more properly called "Prairie Rose" or "Prairie Wild Rose".
 The genus Rosa is the Latin word for 'rose'.
 The species setigera means 'having bristles', i.e. the glandular hair.
 The author name for the plant classification, ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.